Mayur-Shashidhar/SV-Plaza-Electricity-Bill/README.md

 # SV Plaza Electricity Bill

-A comprehensive full-stack web application for calculating and managing electricity bills among multiple clients in SV Plaza.
+A comprehensive full-stack web application for calculating and managing electricity bills among multiple clients in SV Plaza including V4 group.
 The application provides real-time calculations, interactive dashboard, and professional bill generation with support for both MWH and KWH readings.

 ## 🚀 Features